ONSdigital/es-imputation-sg/README.md

 The factors data is merged on to the non-responder data next, adding imputation_factor_ [question]'s to each row.
 The merged data is sent to the Apply Factors Method.

 The result of the method is imputed values for each non-responder, this is joined back onto the responder data (used to calculate factors) and saved the data to S3 so it can be used by the next process.
 Completion status is published to SNS.

-### Recalculate Means Wrangler

-This wrangler recalculates the means of movement after the atypical values have been removed.

-This uses the same method as calculate means.

 ## Methods